-Materials and Methods
+Methods

-Study Design
+Study design

-Participants consumed two different iso-caloric preload milkshakes followed by ad libitum intake of milkshakes - 1) sweet milkshake (glucose), 2) non-sweet carbohydrate milkshake (maltodextrin) in a randomised crossover design.
+Participants consumed two different iso-energetic preload milkshakes followed by ad libitum intake of milkshakes - (1) sweet milkshake (glucose) and (2) non-sweet carbohydrate milkshake (maltodextrin) in a randomised crossover design.
 Maltodextrin was chosen as a complex carbohydrate because it dissolves easily in water, whereas glucose was chosen as a simple carbohydrate/sugar because maltodextrin contains a small amount of glucose.
 Therefore, by measuring participants' sensitivity towards both glucose and maltodextrin, we were able to observe if differences in the amount of milkshakes consumed were due to sensitivity towards sweet taste (glucose) or oral complex carbohydrate sensitivity (maltodextrin).
-Participants attended two laboratory sessions, separated by at least seven days of wash out period.
-The outlines of the two sessions are shown in Figure 1.
+Participants attended two laboratory sessions, separated by at least 7 d of washout period.
+The outlines of the two sessions are shown in Fig. 1.